mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-parameters` (Default value = `false`)

   - `true` Algorithmic parameters that have been set by the user are written into [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files.
-Does only have an effect if the parameter `--output-dir` is specified.
+Does only have an effect if the parameter `--parameter-dir` is specified.
   - `false` Algorithmic parameters that have been set by the user are not written into [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files.

 ## Output of Experimental Results